 - Thrift Stores and local stands.
 Get some boiled peanuts along the way!

 - Take a tour of Babyland General – Home of the Cabbage Patch Dolls in Cleveland

 - Visit the Tallulah Gorge

 - Stop and See Goats On A Roof

-- Eat the best Southern food on the planet at the Dillard House.
-I get in trouble every time I say this because we do great Southern cooking here, but the Dillard House is worth the trip.
+- Go to the Dillard House for lunch.
 They serve it family style and it just keeps on coming.
-The best time is in the summer as they have their own gardens, but it’s good any time.
+The best time is in the summer as they have their own gardens.
 This is about an 1 1/2 hour drive without stopping.

 - This is also where whitewater rafting on the Nantahala is done…and where the movie “Deliverance” with Burt Reynolds was filmed.